reevoo/tabauth/README.md

 This program is designed to be portable, so does not include any `Windows Service` functionality.
 We recommend running it with [NSSM](http://nssm.cc/).

+Prebuilt binaries for Windows/amd64 are avalible on the [releases page](https://github.com/reevoo/tabauth/releases)

 1. Create `C:\Program Files\tabauth\` (for example, put it wherever you like, but if its not here you may have to mess with permissions)
 2. Copy `tabauth.exe` to `C:\Program Files\tabauth\`
 3. Copy `cert.pem` and `key.pem` to `C:\Program Files\tabauth\`